 - However, I did write a long form magazine piece about my experience during the Battle of Fallujah in November 2004.
 Check out this link if you want to give it a gander… http://cronkitezine.asu.edu/fall2007/fallujah1.html I debated about whether to include this in the profile, but eventually I said “What the hell, why not?”
 If you don’t like me because I am a military veteran, then I am probably not a good fit for you anyway.

-- I have seen the perfect sunset in the Gili Islands of Indonesia.
-People stopped, cheered and cried…
+- I have seen a perfect sunset in the Gili Islands of Indonesia.
+People stopped, cheered, clapped and cried…

 - I ran with the bulls in Pamplona, Spain.
 Obviously, I was young and very stupid when I did this.

 - I went to Chernobyl (Prypiat) in September of 2015.
 It was the creepiest place I have ever gone.
 It is like the set of a zombie apocalypse movie.
 I was positively glowing… (yes, that was cheap.
 I know...)

 - I was once attacked by a Komodo dragon on the Indonesian island of Rinca.
 Horrible creatures.
 A truly bizarre story where the villain was an Englishman.
 Go figure...

 - Recently relocated back to Seattle in December 2015 and now live a couple of blocks away from Pike Place Market.
 I'm totally enjoying it and feel like a "tourist" in my own city. :) Seattle is growing on me (like a fine north-facing moss...).